psteichen/clusil-website/_drafts/clusil-25th-anniversary-online-edition.md

   Subject #4: Exchange on the evolution of "serious games" practices

-  Guests: Pascal Steichen, Raphaël Taban
+  * Guests: Pascal Steichen, Raphaël Taban, Cédric Muller

-  Language: EN
+  * Language: EN

-  Link with Clusil retrospective of the last 25 years: Keynote by Raphaël Taban of the Clusil event "End-of-year clusil 2015" on "Serious games";
+  * Link with Clusil retrospective of the last 25 years: Keynote by Raphaël Taban of the Clusil event "End-of-year clusil 2015" on "Serious games";

   Subject #5: Constituency building via essential services